Notary Fees

 USE OF YOUR JOURNAL/RECORDBOOK—You can also keep track of your notary fees through the use of a journal or recordbook.
 Each entry for the performance of a notarial act has a space for you to record your notary fee for that notarial act.
 A recordbook is a great tool for adding up the total amount of your fees for notarial services at the end of the year, so you may accurately report your notary income to the IRS.

 INVOICE SAMPLE—The following is a sample of an invoice presented to the father of the bride for a wedding ceremony to be performed in June 2009 by a Florida notary public.
-Only Florida, South Carolina, Maine and Montana (effective 10-1-19) permit notaries to solemnize marriages.
+Only Florida, South Carolina, Maine, Montana and Tennessee permit notaries to solemnize marriages.

 IMPORTANT: ASN does NOT suggest or warrant that the non-notarial fees shown below are typical… these figures are shown ONLY so we may illustrate how to create a line-itemed invoice!